julien777z/typed-redis/README.md

 ### Create Model

-Using your `Store` object created earlier, inherit from it and set a `model_name` class argument to prefix your Redis keys.
+Using your `Store` object created earlier, inherit from it and set a `model_name` class argument to prefix your Redis keys for this model.
 Annotate one field as the primary key using `PrimaryRedisKey`.
+This field value will be used as the value for the Redis key.

-The Redis key is derived using the model name and field value.
+> Note: The Redis key is derived using the model name and field value.

 `user.py`
 ```python